 Hydraulic — utilizes hydraulic power to drive machinery

 Pneumatic — uses pressurized air to power the rig

 Steam — uses steam-powered engines and pumps to power rig (archaic)

 3.3 Onshore drilling rigs

 Land-based rigs are typically separated into the classifications of conventional or mobile.
 Conventional drilling rigs are equipped with load-bearing derricks, which are designed to remain anchored to the corners of a substructure throughout drilling operations.
-These rigs are generally larger in size, designed to house drill pipe sections of a greater length than exploration or finishing rigs.
-Land-based rigs of conventional design, despite the implication of their name, may be equipped with hydraulic legs.
-So equipped, they can move around a well pad with little assistance.
+These rigs are generally larger, designed to house drill pipe sections of a greater length than exploration or finishing rigs.
+Land-based rigs of conventional design, despite the implication of their name, maybe equipped with hydraulic legs.
+So equipped, they can move around a good pad with little assistance.

 Onshore rigs may also be classified as mobile when mounted to wheeled trucks or readily transported by truck in a modular form.
 Mounted in this fashion, mobile rigs may be further classified by the type of mast, whether cantilevered, bootstrap, telescopic, folding, or otherwise.